-Use this comprehensive checklist before buying a house to avert the kind of problems that can crop up after the sale is completed.
-Whether you are a first home buyer or an experienced one, don't become a statistic for the wrong reasons.
+Using this comprehensive checklist before buying a house will help avert common problems that can crop up after a sale is completed.
+Whether you are a first home buyer or an experienced one, don't become a statistic for reasons that could easily have been avoided.

 Buyer's remorse should not be allowed to blow a hole in your post purchase glow, so make sure you know what you are in for before you make the leap.

 Wondering how much you will have to spend on your new home after you've sold your current one?
-Find out about commission and fees here.
+Find out how much it costs to sell a house first.

 - METH TESTING - Check that the property has not been exposed to methamphetamine production.
 You can add this as a condition of sale but a report conducted by the Office of the Prime Minister's Chief Science Advisor suggests it is a danger to occupants if used at a high level or is produced at the property.

-- LEAKY CHECK - Use the HOBANZ (Home Owners and Buyers Association) Guide To Buying a Home including a checklist to help ensure you don't purchase a leaker.
-See bottom of this PDF for the checklist.
+- LEAKY CHECK - Use the HOBANZ (Home Owners and Buyers Association) Guide To Buying a Home including its checklist to help ensure you don't purchase a leaker.
+See the bottom of this PDF for the checklist.
 HOBANZ also advises on Body Corporates.

 - TRADES SERVICES - If needing a tradesman, make sure they are registered with governing bodies overseeing standards, quality and training of their members.
 You can find advice about how to find a tradesmen here.